flare-foundation/docs/docs/exchange/index.md

 The first thing you should know is that:

-!!! tip "Flare works just like Ethereum!"
+!!! tip "Flare is used just like Ethereum!"

-    If your Exchange already supports Ethereum, you can support Flare by using the same code base.
-You just need to:
+    Even though the node code is different, Flare offers the same API as Ethereum so you can integrate with it in the same way.

     * [Deploy a Flare Observation node](../infra/observation.md) to access the network.
     * [Use the appropriate Chain ID](../dev/reference/network-configs.md).